im-minion/Subjective-Answer-Evaluation/README.md

 (FuzzyWuzzy libraray from https://github.com/seatgeek/fuzzywuzzy this is used.
 Thanks for that :) ).

-(PS: I am begineer in ML and this is my first own project.
+(note: I am begineer in ML and this is my first project in ML.
 For Any Suggestions please let me know here vaibhavminiyar@gmail.com )

 ## Usage: